otrv4/otrv4/otrv4.md

 If yours is the lower hash value:

 * Ignore the incoming pre-key message.

 Otherwise:

 * Forget your old `X` value that you sent earlier.

 Regardless of `authstate` value, if you haven't ignored the incoming pre-key message, you should:

 * Verify that the user profile signature is valid.
 * Verify that the user profile is not expired.
 * Verify that the point `X` received in the pre-key message is on curve 448.
 * Verify that the DH public key is from the correct group.

 If everything checks out:

 * Reply with a DRE-Auth Message.

+#### Sending a DRE-Auth message

 * Compute the ECDH shared secret `K_ecdh`.
 * Compute the DH shared secret `k_dh`.
 * Compute the mix key `mix_key`.
 * Transition `authstate` to `AUTHSTATE_NONE`.
 * Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
 * Initialize the double ratcheting.
+* Send a DRE-Auth Message.
 * If there is an stored message, encrypt it and send it as a Data Message.

 #### Receiving a DRE-Auth message

-  * If the message is version 4 and version 4 of the protocol is not allowed, ignore this message.
+If the message is version 4 and version 4 is not allowed, ignore this message.

-If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`:
+If `authstate` is NOT `AUTHSTATE_AWAITING_DRE_AUTH`:

+* Ignore the message.
+This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
+This can be detected as soon as she tries to send a next data message as it would not be possible to decrypt it and an OTR error message will be replied.

+Otherwise:

 * Verify that the profile signature is valid.
 * Verify that the profile is not expired.
 * If the auth sigma is valid, decrypt the DRE message and verify:
   * that the point `Y` received in the pre-key message is on curve 448.
   * that the `B` DH public key is from the correct group.

 If everything verifies:

 * Compute the ECDH shared secret `K_ecdh`.
 * Compute the DH shared secret `k_dh`.
 * Compute the mix key `mix_key`.
 * Transition `authstate` to `AUTHSTATE_NONE`.
 * Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
 * Initialize the double ratcheting.
 * If there is an stored message, encrypt it and send it as a Data Message.

-Otherwise:

-  * Ignore the message.
-This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
-This can be detected as soon as she tries to send a next data message as it would not be possible to decrypt it and an OTR error message will be replied.

-#### User types a message to be sent
+#### Sending a plaintext message

-If `msgstate` is `MSGSTATE_PLAINTEXT`:

-  * If encryption is required:
-    * Store plaintext messages for possible retransmission.
-    * Send a Query Message.
-    * Stop sending additional query messages until the DAKE finishes.
-  * Otherwise:
-    * If advertising willingness to start OTR is allowed and you have not received a plaintext message from this correspondent, attach the whitespace tag to the message.
-    * Send the (possibly modified) message as plaintext.
+* Send the message as plaintext.

-Whitespace tags are constructed according to the section "Tagged plaintext messages" of OTRv3 [3], and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is used to indicate a willingness to use OTR version 4.
+#### Sending an encrypted message

 If `msgstate` is `MSGSTATE_ENCRYPTED`:

 * Encrypt the message, and send it as a Data Message.

-If `msgstate` is `MSGSTATE_FINISHED`:

-  This may happen if the user received a "Disconnected" TLV while typing the message.
-She expected to send this message encrypted but the conversation ended.

-  * If encryption is required:
-    * Transition to `MSGSTATE_PLAINTEXT`.
-    * Store plaintext messages for possible retransmission.
-    * Send a Query Message.
-  * Otherwise:
-    * Inform the user the conversation was finished by the other party.
-    * Securely dispose this conversation data.

 #### Receiving a Data Message

+Check if the message version is allowed, ignore this message if it's not.

-If `msgstate` is `MSGSTATE_ENCRYPTED`:
+If `msgstate` is NOT `MSGSTATE_ENCRYPTED`:

+* Inform the user that an unreadable encrypted message was received.
+* Reply with an Error Message.

+Otherwise:

 * Verify the information in the message.

 If the verification succeeds:

 * Decrypt the message and display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
-    * Rotate root, chain and mix keys as appropriate
+* Rotate root, chain and mix keys as appropriate.
 * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
 * If the received message contains a TLV type 1 forget all encryption keys for this correspondent and transition `msgstate` to `MSGSTATE_FINISHED`.

-  Otherwise:

-    * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

-If `msgstate` is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:
+#### Receiving an Error Message

+* Display the human-readable message to the user.
-  * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+* Notify the client that an error has occurred.
+* Transition `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to `AUTHSTATE_NONE`

 #### User requests to end an OTR conversation

 * Follow the instructions from the same section in OTRv3 [3].

-#### Implementation notes (OR Considerations for networks which allow multiple devices)

-When using a transport network that allows multiple devices to be simultaneously logged in with the same peer identifier, make sure to identify the other participant by its device-specific identifier and not only the peer identifier (for example, using XMPP full JID instead of bare JID).
-Doing so allows establishing an OTR channel at the same time with multiple devices from the other participant at the cost of how to expose this to the message client (for example, XMPP clients can decide to reply only to the device you have more recently received a message from).

 ## Socialist Millionaires Protocol (SMP)